How to register for the SQE1 and SQE2 assessments.

 We welcome applications from candidates with disabilities as defined by the Equality Act 2010 — and we may also be able to help if you have a condition or there are other reasons that affect your ability to take the assessment.

-Learn more: Information for disability assessors
+Learn more: Information for disability specialists

 3